Frequently Asked Questions - for Owners

 - Cleaning costs

 The second reason (and a much better one!) is that managing property in the City of Seattle is much more difficult.
 Laws are changing quickly within the city, and that requires additional time and effort to implement these changes for that one jurisdiction.
-All of these changes also increases our liability, and there is a cost for that ultimately.
+All of these changes also increase our liability, and there is a cost for that ultimately.